Programs

 Acupuncture and TCM Medical Education for the 21st Century

 Midwest College believes that the best training for a career (whether in clinical practice, teaching, or research) encourages students to develop an independent, critical, and inquisitive approach to the field.
-Instruction at MCOM is designed to foster such an approach.
+Instruction at MCAHM is designed to foster such an approach.
 Encouraging students to engage in independent study, as well as formal course work and clinical practice, is what an education at Midwest College is all about.